 Annex A

-This first annex is a portion dedicated to clarifying the myriad jargon found in the document.
-You’ll find definitions of terms and acronyms like “access and functional needs” and “COOP” here.
+This first annex is dedicated to clarifying the myriad jargon in the document.
+You’ll find definitions of terms and acronyms, such as “access and functional needs” and “COOP,” here.

 Annex B

 Annex B is a self-assessment for compliance with NFPA 1600.
-It includes a lengthy checklist that covers every single chapter and sub-chapter from the main document body.
+It includes a lengthy checklist covering every chapter and sub-chapter of the main document body.

 Annex C